AzureNigeria/.github/README.md

 ### 📅 Upcoming Events

-Check our [Meetup page](https://rebrand.ly/azurenigcommunity-meetup) for the latest workshops and training sessions
+Check our <a href="https://rebrand.ly/azurenigcommunity-meetup" target="_blank">Meetup page</a> for the latest workshops and training sessions

 </div>